Sustainability

 Liability Limitation Contract

-Sun* has entered into liability limitation contracts with Mr. Ken Nihonyanagi, Mr. Toshihiro Ozawa, and Ms. Eriko Ishii (who are non-executive directors) based on Article 427, Paragraph 1 of the Companies Act, to limit liability for damages under Article 423, Paragraph 1 of the same Act.
+Sun* has entered into liability limitation contracts with Mr. Ken Nihonyanagi, Mr. Toshihiro Ozawa, and Ms. Eriko Ishii and Ms. Makiko Ishiwatari based on Article 427, Paragraph 1 of the Companies Act, to limit liability for damages under Article 423, Paragraph 1 of the same Act.
 The limit of liability for damages under the contracts is the minimum liability limit stipulated by law.

 Members of the Board of Directors and the Audit and Supervisory Committee and Their Experience/Expertise